tplagrange/tweet-generator/README.md

-# Markov Trump Tweet Generator
+# Markov Tweet Generator

-Generates Trump tweets using a N-Order Markov Model.
+Generates tweets using a N-Order Markov Model.